dolejska-daniel/riot-api/README.md

 # DataDragon API

-How easy it is to work with images?
+How easy is it to work with static images?
 For instance, to get splash image of Orianna?

 `echo DataDragonAPI::getChampionSplashO($api->getStaticChampion(61));`, that easy.

-Want to know more? _TBA_
+Want to know more?
+See [the wiki pages](https://github.com/dolejska-daniel/riot-api/wiki/DataDragonAPI:-How-to-begin)!